SatoshiPortal/boltz-rust/README.md

 For the most parts, normal swaps only requires interaction with the boltz.exchange api, making it quite straight forward.
 In case of a dispute and we need to claim back funds, we will need to build the script and spend it.

-For the sake of simplification, we will look at the standard procedure when doing a reverse swap.
+For the sake of simplification, we will look at the standard procedure when doing a `reverse swap` as it is more involved.

-- Create a `keypair.{seckey,pubkey}`
+- [x] Create a `keypair.{seckey,pubkey}`
-- Create a random secret (preimage)
+- [x] Create a random secret (preimage)
-- Create `hash`=sha256(preimage)
+- [x] Create `hash`=sha256(preimage)
-- Share `keypair.pubkey` and `hash` with boltz.exchange
+- [x] Share `keypair.pubkey` and `hash` with boltz.exchange
-- boltz will use use this to create the script on their end and send it back to us as a `redeem_script` along with an LN `invoice` for us to pay and an onchain `address` that they will fund for us to claim
+- [x] boltz will use use this to create the script on their end and send it back to us as a `redeem_script` along with an LN `invoice` for us to pay and an onchain `address` that they will fund for us to claim
-- boltz will also return their `pubkey` and the `timeout` used
+- [x] boltz will also return their `pubkey` and the `timeout` used
-- verify the response from boltz and the preimage used in the invoice (boltz cannot claim the invoice until the preimage is known)
+- [x] verify the response from boltz and the preimage used in the invoice (boltz cannot claim the invoice until the preimage is known)
-- build the script on our end using: `our_pubkey, hash, boltz_pubkey and timeout`
+- [x] build the script on our end using: `our_pubkey, hash, boltz_pubkey and timeout`
-- generate address from the script and check for a match against the `address` provided by boltz
+- [x] generate address from the script and check for a match against the `address` provided by boltz
-- ensure our script matches the `redeemScript` provided by boltz
+- [x] ensure our script matches the `redeemScript` provided by boltz
-- pay the `invoice`
+- [x] pay the `invoice` (use local clightning)
-- boltz will confirm `invoice` paid and send funds to the `address` creating a utxo that we can spend
+- [ ] boltz will confirm `invoice` paid and send funds to the `address` creating a utxo that we can spend
-- once confirmed, construct a transaction to spend this utxo
+- [ ] once confirmed, construct a transaction to spend this utxo
-- spend the utxo to your existing bitcoin wallet
+- [ ] spend the utxo to your existing bitcoin wallet
-- once the utxo is spent, the preimage is publically revealed and boltz can now claim the `invoice`
+- [ ] once the utxo is spent, the preimage is publically revealed and boltz can now claim the `invoice`

 ### Liquid (UTXO Chain)